wcaaan/stripchar/README.md

 ## Description:
 ```

-stripchar is perhaps the smallest Github Repositor, when you are working with Javascript | Node.js
-you can simply replace all special characters from string by using this repo.
+when you are working with Javascript | Node.js you can simply strip or replace all special characters, alphabets ang numerics from string or object by using this repository.
 ```

 ## Installation: